-2.2.2 Presentation of data and additional information
+Presentation of data and additional information

 The group discussed extensively the way of the data presentation and agreed to make some changes.
-These should help HEI's to fill in relevant data.
-The explanatory notes were changed in order to describe clearly what the different sections in the template stand for, what kind of information should or should not be provided, etc.
+These should help to fill in relevant data.
+The explanatory notes describe clearly what the different sections in the template stand for, what kind of information should or should not be provided, etc.

 Regarding the field "additional information" the group agreed that they could be included in the DS if certified by the institution and if relevant to the purpose of assessing the nature, level and usage of the qualification.
-E.g. a mobility period abroad, a work placement etc. for which the student has not received credits or recognition, but which nonetheless is deemed to contribute to the learning outcomes defined for the qualification.
+E.g. a mobility period abroad, a work placement, a voluntary activity etc. for which the student has not received credits or recognition, but which nonetheless is deemed to contribute to the learning outcomes defined for the qualification.